bitfox-git/nanocluster/README.md

 ## DietPi Setup

 `DietPi-Update` will be executed when logging in for the first time.
 Use it to install the official DietPI dashboard on the first node.
 This will be our main node and Kubernetes controller.
 Also, install docker and k3s.
+The other nodes need only the DietPi dashboard API (and docker & k3s).